 Grammar Hints Emailing friends Subjects : Give the message a subject.
 Short but specific headings are needed.
 Greetings : Start the message with a greeting.
 It is becoming quite common to write the greeting without a comma.
 Purpose : Start with a clear indication of what the message is about.
 Attachments : Make sure you refer, in the main message, to any attachments you are adding.
-Endings : Common éndings: Best wishes; Best regards; Régards; Take caré; Love (depending on who you are writing to).
-If you die after the ot put a comma after the greeting at the beginning of the message, then do not put a comma ding.
+Endings : If you did not put a comma after the greeting at the beginning of the message, then do not put a comma after the ending.